Is the Delta SkyMiles Reserve Card worth it?

-The Delta SkyMiles Reserve currently has a welcome offer of 100,000 bonus Delta miles and 10,000 MQMs after meeting spending requirements and renewing your card.
-That’s a bonus high enough to entice anyone, but its ongoing perks can especially make sense for frequent Delta flyers because you’ll get access to Delta lounges.
+The Delta SkyMiles Reserve currently has a welcome offer of 40,000 bonus Delta miles and 10,000 MQMs after meeting spending requirements and renewing your card.
+Its ongoing perks can especially make sense for frequent Delta flyers because you’ll get access to Delta lounges.
 It has several perks which make earning Delta elite status much easier.

 But if airport lounge access is primarily what you’re looking for, then you should apply for the Amex Platinum card.
 It comes with access to many more lounges than the Delta Reserve card, and you won’t have to be flying Delta to access most of them.